-Her first film, the critically-acclaimed feature documentary BACK TO BOSNIA, premiered at the 2005 AFI Fest and screened at over 30 festivals worldwide, winning Director’s Choice at the 2006 Crossroads Film Festival.
-It is currently streaming on Amazon.
+Her first film, the critically-acclaimed feature documentary BACK TO BOSNIA, premiered at the 2005 AFI Fest, screened at over 30 festivals, and won Director’s Choice at 2006 Crossroads.
+It's currently streaming on Amazon.
 Since then she wrote, directed, and produced over a dozen short films, commercials, and music videos.